 - Enter data into a field

-- Click on a link on your site navigation area
+- Click on a link in your site navigation area

-It’s basically the first impression of your web pages, based on the user’s point of view.
+It’s the first impression of your web pages, based on the user’s point of view.

 A good FID score, according to Google, is below 100 ms: